 Top Must Try French Pastries

 France is a dream destination for all the food lovers and gourmets out there and an absolute dreamland for all the sweet-toothed.
-With a variety of patisseries and boulangeries at nearly each corner, you simply can’t miss tasting the next mouth-watering pastry treats.
+With a variety of patisseries and boulangeries at nearly every corner, you simply can’t miss tasting the next mouth-watering pastry treats.
 If you’re going to visit a bakery, it might be worth working on your French Pronunciation beforehand.
 It’s polite to order food in the native language, so try and speak some French if you can!

 Éclair au Chocolat

 With amazing buttery dough and rich tasted pastry cream, these treats go perfect with your morning espresso.

 The first traditional French éclair was made back in the 19th century by Marie Antonin Carême – a renewed chef who started working at the age of 14 as an apprentice and made his way to royal chef for George IV.
 He’s considered to be the pioneer of grande cuisine– a high-end form of cooking that focused not only on taste of the dish, but on the aesthetical appeal as well.

 Marie Antonin is considered to have invented such beautiful deserts as the Charlotte and the Napoleon cake (or more commonly named Mille-fueille in France).

 In France, Saint Honore is considered to be the patron of all pastry chefs and desert wizards and this cake is a sort of tribute to him.

 This treat consists of a round buttery foundation of dough, generously topped with piles of crème chiboust and whipped cream.
 Yet, the tastiest are these little creamy balls, all covered with yummy and sticky caramel sauce.

 Originally created back in 1955 at Dalloyau pastry shop (still one of the most popular patisseries in Paris!) it is a tribute to an Opera dancer who stepped by the shop and appealed a lot to the owner’s wife.